evan-erdos/trail-of-cthulhu/story/prose-outline.md

 However, they are able to decrypt small snippets of information.
-Even though they can only make out bits and pieces, they deduce that the Soviets are in North Africa looking for an artefact.
+Even though they can only make out bits and pieces, they deduce that the Soviets are in North Africa looking for an artifact.
 It's apparently very powerful, and they plan to weaponize it.

-If it is as powerful as the communications indicate, and if the Soviets do intend to weaponize it, it could give them a critical advantage over the United States, rendering the US policy of brinksmanship useless.
+If it is as powerful as the communications from above indicate, and if the Soviets do intend to weaponize it, it could give them a critical advantage over the United States, rendering the US policy of brinksmanship useless.